The list of the english articles

 On 30th April, Emperor Akihito gave up his throne and the crown prince Naruhito acceded to the Chrysanthemum Throne.
 In this article we learn the role of the Emperor of Japan and the meanings of Senso.

-Arashiyama Hanatoro 2020 in Kyoto: The night illumination of bamboo canceled due to COVID-19
+Arashiyama Hanatoro 2020 in Kyoto: The night illumination is alive though COVID-19

 Arashiyama Hanatoro is held in Arashiyama district in mid-November.
 We can enjoy lots of night illumination and other events.
 This article shows you the best way to enjoy them.